-The Departmental Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.
+The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

 I. REQUIREMENTS FOR ADMISSION TO DEPARTMENTAL HONORS

 A. Grade Point Average.
-A grade point average of either 3.0 on a cumulative basis by the end of the junior year or 3.0 for the junior year alone is required.
-Note that some departments / programs require a higher grade point average - students should check with their department / program to determine their eligibility.
+A grade point average of either 3.0 (ungrounded) on a cumulative basis by the end of the junior year or 3.0 (ungrounded) for the junior year alone is required.
+Note that some departments/programs require a higher grade point average - students should check with their department/program to determine their eligibility.

-B. Completion of the department / program approval process and submission of the Application for Admission for Departmental Honors (pdf) with the signature of the student, the Honors advisor, and the department Chair (or program Director, if applicable) to the Charles Center.
-This Application form is due by 12 p.m. on the first day of class of the semester in which the student is to begin the Honors project.
+B. Completion of the department/program approval process and submission of the Application for Admission for Department Honors with the signature of the student, the Honors advisor, and the department Chair (or program Director, if applicable) to the Charles Center.
+This Application form is due by Noon on the first day of class of the semester in which the student is to begin the Honors project.

 The following timetable will be adhered to rigidly.
 Candidates are advised to plan ahead in order to avoid delays in thesis preparation involving research, writing, computers, etc.

 The candidate is also responsible for checking with his or her home department and thesis director for any additional deadlines that may be applicable, and for meeting those deadlines.
 For example, a department or program may require that a draft of the entire thesis is ready for final corrections by April 1.

 A. Eligibility Certification

 B. Registration for Honors 495 and 496

 C. Appointment of Examining Committee